At a certain point you will realise that you have most of the results you need, and the biggest remaining task is to

 Writing up status

-Around the time when you start writing up, there is a change in your official registration status with the University, from normal registration to "writing up" stutus.
+Around the time when you start writing up, there is a change in your official registration status with the University, from normal registration to "writing up" status.
 Usually this happens automatically at the end of your third year.
-(See below, under maximum and minimum periods of study, for more details of how this is calculated.)
+(See below, under Maximum and Minimum periods of study, for more details of how this is calculated.)

 - You are not then expected to need the same facilities.
 In Computer Science we still provide access to a computer and desk, but you may not still have your own desk in the Computer Science building.
-Instead you may have to share a desk in Room 145.
+Instead you may have to share a desk.

 - You are not expected to need regular supervision from your supervisor, although you may well find your supervisor is still very happy to give you advice.
 We do ask you to send regular progress reports to your supervisor, at least once a month.
 These should say what chapters you have written, what is still left to do, and what your timetable is for finishing.

 - The fees are substantially less!
 They are called "continuation fees".
 If you were on a School studentship, the School will not normally pay these reduced fees.

-Don't forget that at any time once you go into writing up, you may be asked to vacate your current desk and move to Room 145.
-If this causes difficulties, for example if you have a deadline coming up, it may be possible to postpone the move slighly if you ask the Research Students Tutor.
+Don't forget that at any time once you go into writing up, you may be asked to vacate your current desk.
+If this causes difficulties, for example if you have a deadline coming up, it may be possible to postpone the move slightly if you ask the Research Students Tutor.

 You may also be asked to vacate your desk once you have submitted your thesis, though you will still have access to hot desk facilities.
 Again, tell the Research Students Tutor if deadlines make this difficult for you.

 Academic Services have provided further details on writing-up status and the continuation fee.